-Brandon: "But I want you to know that I'm not a complete brain case, okay?
+Brandon: But I want you to know that I'm not a complete brain case, okay?
 I understand completely that it's just a TV show.
-I know there's no beryllium sphere, no digital conveyor, no ship..."
+I know there's no beryllium sphere, no digital conveyor, no ship...

-Nesmith: "It's all real."
+Nesmith: It's all real.

-Brandon: "Oh my God, I knew it.
+Brandon: Oh my God, I knew it.
 I knew it!
-I knew it!"
+I KNEW IT!

-- The basis of the plot of íThree Amigos! when some poor and desperate Mexican villagers mistake three (down on their luck) movie stars for the heroes they play on-screen and hire them to protect their town from real bandits.
+- The basis of the plot of ¡Three Amigos! when some poor and desperate Mexican villagers mistake three (down on their luck) movie stars for the heroes they play on-screen and hire them to protect their town from real bandits.
 For their part, the actors are also quite desperate and reverse the trope, mistaking the real bandits for actors.

 - My Name is Bruce mirrors the Three Amigos with a young man who thinks that Bruce Campbell really is as heroic and awesome as the characters he plays.
 Except he's a drunken lech, about to get evicted from his trailer home and not at all prepared to deal with the real murderous ghost that is plaguing the town.

-- After seeing him cheated out of winning a fixed match in Ready To Rumble, two unbelievably stupid wrestling fans track down (fictional) WCW wrestler "Jimmy King" and are shocked to find that he's a pathetic drunk and not a hero.
+- After seeing him cheated out of winning a fixed match in Ready to Rumble, two unbelievably stupid wrestling fans track down (fictional) WCW wrestler "Jimmy King" and are shocked to find that he's a pathetic drunk and not a hero.
 Fortunately, over the course of the movie they manage to turn him into a hero.

 - In Philip Roth's novel Zuckerman Unbound, writer Nathan Zuckerman encounters fans who call him "Carnovsky," mistaking him for the title character of his book.

-- In another episode, Brooke Shields portrayed a Loony Fan stalking Joey, convinced that he was really the character he played in a Soap Opera.
-The friends got rid of her by convincing her that Joey was actually the Evil Twin instead.
+- In "The One After The Super Bowl", Brooke Shields portrayed a Loony Fan stalking Joey, convinced that he really was Dr. Drake Ramoray, the character he plays on Days of Our Lives.
+After failing to explain the difference between the show and reality to her, the friends got rid of her by convincing her that Joey was really Drake Ramoray's Evil Twin, Hans Ramoray, instead.